UNIVERSE-HPC/course-material/high_performance_computing/hpc_scalability_profiling/02_scalability_profiling.md

 ![Time vs Cores for an implementation of Pi](fig/scalability-pi-time-vs-cores.png)

-So we can see that as the number of cores increases, the run time of our program decreases.
-This makes sense, since we are splitting the calculation into smaller pieces which are executed at the same time.
+So, we can see that as the number of cores increases, the run time of our program decreases.
+This makes sense, we are splitting the calculation into smaller pieces which are executed at the same time.

 ## Amdahl's Law